 Another factor to consider is that Litecoin is one of the three cryptocurrencies that Coinbase offers (bitcoin and ethereum being the others).
 Additionally, it’s the only digital token among the three that’s priced in double-digit territory.
 That’s a significant psychological incentive, especially if the broader blockchain rally drives higher.
 With momentum and engagement soaring, Litecoin has the potential to break $100 within a year from now.

-How to Invest In Cryptocurrency: Bitcoin Cash
+Best Cryptocurrency to Invest In Now: Bitcoin Cash

 The two aforementioned cryptocurrencies to buy developed from a desire to improve bitcoin’s foundation.
 Bitcoin Cash is what happens when developers seek to improve the currency itself.
 In crypto terminology, such upgrades are called “hard forks.”
 Essentially, a hard fork results in an offshoot cryptocurrency using the original coin’s blockchain architecture.